japickering/combatlog/README.md

 yarn build
 ```
 ### Changelog
+- Fixed leechLife() to fire only once per round
 - Events and actions split into modules
 - Fixed a bug with player doing too much attack damage in a combat round
 - Moved player & enemy objects to modules